atait/kicad-python/README.md

 **Effect:** You can now use the full KiCad built-in SWIG wrapper, the `kicad-python` package, and any non-GUI plugins you are developing *outside of the pcbnew application*.
 It is useful for batch processing, remote computers, procedural layout, continuous integration, and use in other software such as FreeCAD and various autorouters.

 ### pykicad
-[pykicad](https://github.com/dvc94ch/pykicad) is an excellent package written by David Craven.
-It is complementary to this one. `kicad-python` wraps the SWIG library provided by KiCAD devs, while `pykicad` works independently by implementing its own parser of ".kicad_pcb" files.
-This means that `pykicad` is pure python, while `kicad-python` is not.
-It also means that `kicad-python` can work within the pcbnew GUI terminal.
-It can also control GUI features, such as refreshing display, processing based on selections, and moving the view window.

-Both packages work for batch processing; however, ".kicad_pcb" format changed between versions.
-Because it wraps the official kicad API, `kicad-python` can also adapt to file format updates - this version should work with any version of KiCad 5/6/7/(8?)
+[pykicad](https://github.com/dvc94ch/pykicad) and various other packages use an approach of parsing ".kicad_pcb" files directly, without involvement of the KiCad's `pcbnew.py` library.
+In contrast, `kicad-python` wraps that SWIG library provided by KiCAD devs.
+Both packages work for batch processing but have complementary strengths appropriate for different use cases.

+`pykicad` strengths
+- pure python
+- works out of the box without configuring environment
+- no KiCad installation required

+`kicad-python` strengths
+- compatible with KiCad v5/6/7/(8?) and associated file standards
+- exposes all `pcbnew.py` functionality in headless environments
+- works within KiCad GUI terminal and Action Plugins
+- can interact with GUI states, such as selection/highlighting

 ## Examples
-These all should work in the pcbnew 5 or 6 GUI terminal on Mac/Windows/Linux.
+These all should work in the pcbnew 5, 6, or 7 GUI terminal on Mac/Windows/Linux.

 ### Hide silkscreen labels of selected footprints
 ```python